Future Growth

 Renewable electricity supply for Marsden Point

-Channel Infrastructure is exploring how it can support the import and supply of biofuels to New Zealand.
-As BioFuels become increasingly common in the fuels supply chain, we will have a critical role to play, given the available tank storage capacity that we have at Marsden Point, our proximity to the Auckland market, and management of the RAP – which remains the lowest carbon emission option for delivering fuel to New Zealand’s largest market at one tenth of the emissions of the equivalent transport by road.
+Channel Infrastructure is working alongside our customers to explore how we can support the import and supply of biofuels to New Zealand.
+As BioFuels become increasingly common in the fuels supply chain, we will have a critical role to play, given the available tank storage capacity that we have at Marsden Point, our proximity to the Auckland market, and management of the pipeline to Auckland – which remains the lowest carbon emission option for delivering fuel to New Zealand’s largest market at one tenth of the emissions of the equivalent transport by road.

 Green hydrogen

 We see significant opportunity for repurposing at our Marsden Point site, with less than half of the land required for terminal operations.
-Hydrogen presents one such opportunity and Channel Infrastructure has partnered with Fortescue Future Industries (FFI) to study the feasibility of the production, storage, distribution, and export of industrial-scale green hydrogen at Marsden Point.
-This opportunity is at the early stages of assessment, with initial study findings expected later in 2022.
+Hydrogen presents another exciting opportunity and Channel Infrastructure has partnered with Fortescue Future Industries (FFI) to study the feasibility of the production, storage, distribution, and export of industrial-scale green hydrogen at Marsden Point.
+This opportunity is at the second stage of assessment, and we are now working with our partners to assess the commercial model for Channel.